-All of these topics have a ton of websites promoting them, and you need to find one that’s a bit more noticeable.
+These topics have many websites promoting them, and you need to find one that’s a bit more noticeable.

-You should also go deep into the topic you have chosen because most websites in these niches are often surface-level knowledge.
+You should also go deep into your chosen topic because most websites in these niches are often surface-level knowledge.

 If you can go a few levels deep into a subtopic, then you will be able to have a better niche.

-For example, while I don’t recommend getting into personal finance, you could go this route.
+For example, you could go this route while I don’t recommend getting into personal finance.

 Go from Personal finance to the subtopic to debt to student loan debt, and then make your website all about student loan debt.

-It’s a deep enough topic where you can talk a lot about it, and still talk more about debt in general.
+It’s a deep enough topic that you can talk much about it and still talk more about debt.

 2. Picking All the Wrong Keywords

-If you want to get people to see your articles and your affiliate marketing, then you need to make sure your articles rank up in terms of SEO.
+If you want to get people to see your articles and your affiliate marketing, you need to ensure your articles rank up in terms of SEO.

 While most people try to focus on writing reviews about their niche or informational articles, you should be focusing on articles that answer the questions your audience wants to have answered.

-You should be using niche-focused keywords, and you might even decide to look at some of the articles of your competition and see what keywords they are using.
+It would be best to use niche-focused keywords, and you might even decide to look at some of your competition’s articles and see what keywords they are using.

-Finding keywords isn’t as hard as most people think, and the majority of the keywords are simply variations of the topic of your website.
+Finding keywords isn’t as complicated as most people think, and most of the keywords are simply variations of the topic of your website.